glasskube/gitops-template/README.md

 ## Summary

 With this template repository and guide we show how Glasskube can easily be set up in a ArgoCD powered Gitops environment, and how efficient package management is possible with this stack.
+Additionally we install a web application to show how custom applications can make use of the Gitops setup and Glasskube packages.

 This is a first concept with some minor shortcomings, but we will continue to improve GitOps support.